On the last zero process with an application in corporate bankruptcy: The last zero process

 \end{proof} \begin{rem} \cite{Binghamfluctuationcontinuous} showed that the $q$-potential measure of $X$ has a density that is absolutely continuous with respect to the Lebesgue measure.
-This can be shown moving the killing barrier on the $q$-potential measure killed on entering the set $(-\infty,0]$ (see \eqref{eq:qpotentialdensitytkillingonexiting0}) and taking limits.
-Alternatively, it can deduced taking limits on \eqref{eq:calucationofintegraluptoinfinity2ndformula}.
-Moreover, Corollary \ref{cor:qpotentialmeasureUX} provides an alternative method for finding the aforementioned density as a solution of an ordinary differential equation.
-Let $u,y>0$ and $x\in \R$, integrating \eqref{eq:qpotentialmeasureUX} with respect to $v$ we obtain that
+This can be demonstrated by moving the killing barrier on the $q$-potential measure killed on entering the set $(-\infty,0]$ (see \eqref{eq:qpotentialdensitytkillingonexiting0}) and taking limits.
+Alternatively, it can be deduced by taking limits on \eqref{eq:calucationofintegraluptoinfinity2ndformula}.
+Moreover, Corollary \ref{cor:qpotentialmeasureUX} provides an alternative method for finding the density mentioned above.
+For this, we use Kendall's identity (see e.g. \cite{bertoin1998levy}, Corollary VII.3) given by